This year for Easter, I tackled cozonac, a traditional Romanian Easter and Christmas treat.

 It’s not hard to imagine why Romanians (or anyone else) would adore cozonac.
 Imagine a sweet eggy bread (similar to challah) with a filing of ground nuts, cocoa, sugar, orange zest and a good dose of rum.
 Sounds good, no?
 I’ve always loved making yeast breads because it’s such a fun process and I love braiding them into pretty shapes.

 I found a great recipe and description from a blog called Home Cooking in Montana which I followed almost exactly.
-The only changes I made were to reduce the amount of filling slightly to account for the amount of nuts I had on hand, and to reduce the orange flavor because my husband doesn’t like it too citrusy.
+The only changes I made were to reduce the amount of filling slightly to account for the amount of nuts I had on hand, and to reduce the orange flavor because I didn’t want it too citrusy.
 I also don’t use an electric mixer, so you’ll see mine is a “manual” version.
 If you’ve got a mixer, check out the original recipe for her method.

-To Ellie, the author, thank you so much for the incredible recipe and for the smile it brought to my husband’s face!
+To Ellie, the author, thank you so much for the incredible recipe!

 For the filling:2/3 cup skim milk( you could probably get away with 2%) 1/2 cup sugar